What is happening when people experience anxiety?

 Many people I work with initially describe feeling constantly on edge or exhausted by their own thoughts.

-As we begin to work together, they often notice that the intensity shifts─not because life becomes easier, but becuase their relationship to what they are experiencing begins to change
+As we begin to work together, they often notice that the intensity shifts─not because life becomes easier, but because their relationship to what they are experiencing begins to change

 If this resonates with you, therapy offers a space to understand what’s happening more clearly and begin to shift it─at your own pace.